Puna de Atacama dispute

 Salar de Atacama with Pular (leftmost), Cerro Pajonales (left) and Socompa (right) in the distance.
 The 1899 border runs through Socompa.

 Map of the territories claimed by Argentina and Chile between 1898 and 1904 during the dispute over the Puna de Atacama.

 The Puna de Atacama dispute, sometimes referred to as Puna de Atacama Lawsuit (Spanish: Litigio de la Puna de Atacama), was a border dispute involving Argentina, Chile and Bolivia in the 19th century over the arid high plateau of Puna de Atacama located about 4500 meters above the sea around the current borders of the three countries.

 The dispute originated with the Chilean annexation of the Bolivian Litoral Department in 1879 during the War of the Pacific.
 That year, the Chilean Army occupied San Pedro de Atacama, the main settlement of the current Chilean part of Puna de Atacama.
 By 1884, Bolivia and its ally Peru had lost the war, and Argentina communicated to the Chilean government that the border line in the Puna was still a pending issue between Argentina and Bolivia.
 Chile answered that the Puna de Atacama still belonged to Bolivia.
 The same year, Argentina occupied Pastos Grandes in the Puna.

+Map of each part of the border defined in different years.